Cribs for Kids

 Durham Early Headstart

 Once we have received a referral, Welcome Baby staff contacts the family and arranges for a time to receive their safe sleep education session and pick up their Pack 'n Play.
-Families are asked to return the Pack 'n Play once they no longer have a need so we may give it to another family.
-Families take ownership in the program by contributing a $10 co-pay to cover the shipment of each crib.
+Families are encouraged to donate back the Pack 'n Play once they no longer have a need so we may pass on to other families who might not afford the co-pay.
+Families take ownership in the program by contributing a $15 co-pay to cover the shipment of each crib.

 Why Cribs for Kids?